 Essential services are the only sector that goes on as usual with leaving their private sanctuaries.
 Most are blue-collar employees who are usually met with oppression.

-This brings the nauseating issues like racism to the forefront.
+This brings nauseating issues like racism to the forefront.
 Going by the news, African Americans are at the receiving end of the fresh hell from the authorities.
 Even as the police use the “social distancing enforcement” excuse to execute racially biased harassment, people fear that the pandemic will make them more empowered.

 Those without the financial means to sit at home and receive the essentials via delivery services or afford the inflated prices for groceries have to contend with oppression.
-When you ask does coronavirus causes death, it is more likely to happen to colored people than white folks as one side they have the pandemic and on the other, American police, the alpha predator.
+When you ask does coronavirus causes death, it is more likely to happen to colored people than white folks as on one side they have the pandemic and on the other, American police, the alpha predator.

 Why Is Police Brutality Increasing?

-Black Americans are facing the brunt of not one crisis, but three – the deadliest infectious disease threat, crushing unemployment, and police violence.
+Black Americans are facing the brunt of not one crisis, but three – the deadliest infectious disease threat, crushing COVID-19 unemployment, and police violence.

-The community is also facing devastating job losses with the unemployment rate being 16.8% compared to 12.4% for white Americans.
+The community is also facing devastating job losses with the COVID-19 unemployment rate being 16.8% compared to 12.4% for white Americans.
 The nonpartisan APM Research Lab conducted an analysis that revealed that black Americans are twice or more times as likely to die from the coronavirus as whites, Latinos, or Asian-Americans.